-Following are Energy Transfer Equity, L.P.'s ("ETE") unaudited pro forma condensed consolidated balance sheet as of August 31, 2006 and unaudited pro forma condensed consolidated statement of operations for the year then ended.
-The unaudited pro forma condensed consolidated financial statements give pro forma effect to the following transactions of ETE or ETE's subsidiary, Energy Transfer Partners, L.P.
-(ETP):
+Following are Energy Transfer Partners, L.P.'s ("ETP") unaudited pro forma condensed consolidated balance sheet as of August 31, 2006 and unaudited pro forma condensed consolidated statement of operations for the year then ended.
+The unaudited pro forma condensed consolidated financial statements give pro forma effect to the following transactions:

-- ETE's private placement purchase of approximately 26.1 million of ETP's Class G limited partner units on November 1, 2006 for approximately \$1.2 billion, as discussed further below; - ETE's private placement issuance of approximately 7.8 million common units on November 27, 2006 for approximately \$213.5 million; - ETE's issuance of approximately \$1.3 billion of debt on November 1, 2006; - ETE's purchase of 50% of the Class B units of Energy Transfer Partners GP, L.P.
-(ETP GP) from Energy Transfer Investments, L.P.
-(ETI) on November 1, 2006 in exchange for approximately 83.149 million ETE Class C units and ETE's assumption of \$70.5 million of ETI long-term debt (which has been accounted for on the basis of historical cost as both ETE and ETI are companies under common control, as discussed further below); - ETP's issuance of approximately \$800 million of public debt under an S-3 registration statement.
-The proceeds from the debt and Class G equity issuance were used to finance ETP's acquisition of Titan Energy Partners LP and Titan Energy GP LLC (collectively, "Titan") in June 2006 and Transwestern Pipeline Company, LLC (Transwestern) in December 2006, as discussed below.
-The entire cash purchase price for the acquisition of Titan (\$548.5 million net of cash acquired of approximately \$24.5 million, as of June 1, 2006) was initially financed with funds advanced under ETP's revolving credit facility.
-These borrowings under the revolving credit facility were repaid with the proceeds from the issuance of ETP's public debt and common units, as discussed below: - ETP's acquisition of Titan which closed on June 1, 2006 (the "Titan acquisition"); and - ETP's acquisition of Transwestern in a two-step process, as discussed below in the "Transwestern Acquisition" section.
+- The issuance of approximately \$800 million of ETP's public debt under an S-3 registration statement and approximately \$1.2 billion of proceeds net of estimated offering costs from the private placement issuance of approximately 26.1 million Class G limited partner units to finance the acquisition of Titan Energy Partners LP and Titan Energy GP LLC (collectively, "Titan") in June 2006 and Transwestern Pipeline Company, LLC (Transwestern) in December 2006, as discussed below.
+The Class G units were issued to Energy Transfer Equity, L.P.
+(ETE); - The acquisition of Titan which closed on June 1, 2006 (the "Titan acquisition").
+The entire cash purchase price for the acquisition of Titan (\$548.5 million net of cash acquired of approximately \$24.5 million as of June 1, 2006) was initially financed with funds advanced under ETP's revolving credit facility.
+These borrowings under the revolving credit facility were repaid with the proceeds from the issuance of ETP's public debt and Class G units, as discussed below; and - The acquisition of Transwestern in a two-step process, as discussed below in the "Transwestern Acquisition" section.

-ETP effectively financed the Titan and Transwestern acquisitions 50% with long-term debt and 50% with limited partner equity.
+The Titan and Transwestern acquisitions were effectively financed 50% with long-term debt and 50% with limited partner equity.